rodo1fo/design-patterns/README.md

 2. Structural
     * **Proxy**: Provide a surrogate or placeholder for another object to control access to it.
     * **Decorator**: Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.
+    * **Adapter**: Convert the interface of a class into another interface that clients expect.
+The Adapter pattern lets classes work together that could not otherwise because of incompatible interfaces.